 Leveraging the opportunities of the launch of Philea in May 2022, the decision was taken to relaunch the network based on the growing interest expressed by the expanded membership base in democracy, a topic identified by members as one of the three overarching topics of the new organisation, together with climate and equality.

 Understanding European philanthropy, and how its work relates to the Sustainable Development Goals, is essential when it comes to finding ways of leveraging existing and potential areas of synergy.

 The work of Philea’s Thematic Networks cover the entire range of the 17 UN Sustainable Development Goals (even if they don’t always refer to them explicitly), which are a key part of the 2030 Agenda for Sustainable Development.
-The work of the European Democracy Network touches upon the following SDGs:
+The work of the Democracy Network touches upon the following SDGs: